-This story is very personal, and I only share it with you because I know that I'm not the only one.
+This story is very personal, and I only share it with you because I know that I’m not the only one.
 I hope you can find your courage in it.
-This is the story or how I found the courage to leave everything in my life that I had planned to follow my dreams.
+This is the story of how I found the courage to leave everything in my life that I had planned to follow my dreams.

 I spent a really long time following all the rules.

-- I have owned a business.
+- I’ve owned a business.

 - I went to college.